dmitrycello/yaglpp/README.md

 > Some of YAGL++ objects do not follow this rule, since their lifetime and behaviour are different.
 The **`gl::VertexArray`** and **`gl::Sampler`** objects must be _bound_ explicitly at a certain point of the code, the **`gl::Sync`** object must be _created_ explicitly with **`fenceSync`** method, where as _multi-objects_ and all **`glfw::`** objects have to be _created_ with specified parameters.

 ### Naming concept
 For the sake of transparency, the original API names are carefully preserved, except very rare conflicting cases: e.g, _BufferTexture_ is a texture, but _TextureBuffer_ is a buffer.
-The most of the object names are based on the OpenGL _targets_, such as **`Texture2D`** class based on **`GL_TEXTURE_2D`** target.
+The most of the class names are based on the OpenGL _targets_, e.g. **`Texture2D`** class name is based on **`GL_TEXTURE_2D`** target.
 As the API functions are grouped around the classes, the API constants are grouped around the enum classes.
 This approach allows to clearly understand what the _object_ is, what the _function_ does, and what the _enum_ class member means.
-It also makes the library less error-prone, since the usage of a wrong object type or enumerator value simply won't compile.
+It also makes the library less error-prone, since the usage of a wrong object type or enumerator value won't compile.

 The library assets are defined within **`gl::`** and **`glfw::`** namespaces for GLAD and GLFW APIs respectively.
 The two helper classes, **`DataStore`** and **`StbImage`**, reside in the global namespace.
 You may bypass the **`gl::`** and **`glfw::`** prefixes with **`using namespace`** directives, but it is advised to keep them at least while learning the OpenGL API.
 The prefixes will also prevent name conflict while managing large projects.